- Health Care at Yale Health

 How to Request a Yale Access ID for a Spouse

-- Once you have an Access Card and NetID, you may submit a request for ID card access to McDougal Center facilities and online resources in Yale Connect.
+Once you have an ID card and netID, you may submit a request for ID card access to McDougal Center facilities and online resources in Yale Connect.

 - Audit Yale College classes (undergraduate)